What Is Depression?

 Several factors can play a role in depression:

-Genetics.
-Depression can run in families.
-For example, if one identical twin has depression, the other has a 70% chance of having the illness sometime in life.
+- Genetics: Depression can run in families.
+For example, if one identical twin has depression, the other has a 70 percent chance of having the illness sometime in life.

 How Is Depression Treated?

-Medication: Antidepressants may be prescribed to correct imbalances in the levels of chemicals in the brain.
+Medication: Brain chemistry may contribute to an individual’s depression and may factor into their treatment.
+For this reason, antidepressants might be prescribed to help modify one’s brain chemistry.
 These medications are not sedatives, “uppers” or tranquilizers.
 They are not habit-forming.
 Generally antidepressant medications have no stimulating effect on people not experiencing depression.

 Antidepressants may produce some improvement within the first week or two of use.
 Full benefits may not be seen for two to three months.
 If a patient feels little or no improvement after several weeks, his or her psychiatrist can alter the dose of the medication or add or substitute another antidepressant.
-It is important to let your doctor know if a medication does not work or if you experiences side effects.
+In some situations other psychotropic medications may be helpful.
+It is important to let your doctor know if a medication does not work or if you experience side effects.

 Psychiatrists usually recommend that patients continue to take medication for six or more months after symptoms have improved.
 Longer-term maintenance treatment may be suggested to decrease the risk of future episodes for certain people at high risk.